ARISE Commissioned Papers

-Based on recommendations from a June 2016 small group meeting AAAS convened around research on STEM preservice programs, attendees and AAAS Noyce Advisors identified the above topics as a starting point for this initial set of commissioned papers to guide the ARISE community.
+Based on recommendations from a June 2016 small group meeting AAAS convened around research on STEM pre-service programs, attendees and AAAS Noyce Advisors identified the topics for the following papers as a starting point for this initial set of commissioned papers to guide the ARISE community.

 The papers are prefaces by an Introduction from which the following is excerpted.

 “Across the papers, the authors collectively paint a comprehensive portrait of needed future research.
 This includes research on preconditions that shape teacher preparation (e.g., admissions criteria, prospective teacher characteristics), program inputs (e.g., teacher educator characteristics, financial support for prospective teachers), teacher preparation program components, clinical experiences, teaching assignments post-graduation, and measures of teacher effectiveness and retention.

 The authors also address significant cross cutting issues, including the importance of clearly identifying a robust set of shared outcomes for teacher preparation; having robust understanding of the chain of evidence necessary to inform research (e.g., collecting data on working conditions that shape teacher learning and effectiveness); the need for common definitions to guide data collection; the need for common measures; and the need for infrastructure that supports systematic sharing of methods and measures, as well as collaborative work.